Illustration of female student in the centre thinking, with images of books, graduation caps, money, and schools around her.

 6. Tech and Gadgets

-When it comes to tech and gadgets, some will be much more useful to your education than others.
-The most important piece of technology you’ll want to secure is a smartphone.
-Whether you bring a phone from home as part of your packing list for Canada, or purchase one once you arrive, you’ll need to use a Canadian mobile carrier during your stay.
-While Canadians pay some of the highest mobile fees in the world, there are many great deals available to students.
-We recommend shopping around and finding one that fits your budget.
+The most important piece of technology you’ll want to own while studying in Canada is a smartphone.
+Whether you bring a phone from home or purchase one once you arrive, you’ll need to get a phone plan from a Canadian phone company during your stay.
+Canadians pay some of the highest mobile fees in the world, but there are many great deals available to students, especially in the fall as classes start.
+We recommend shopping around to find one that fits your budget.
+Laptops can be a great investment, and are helpful for writing papers or assignments and taking notes.

 5. Emergency Contact List

-For many international students, studying abroad will be the first time they’ve lived away from home.
-And, depending on where you’re from, you could be living far away from your family.
+Studying abroad will be the first time many international students live away from home.
 For this reason, we’ve included emergency contacts in our study abroad checklist.
-It’s a good idea to share your list of emergency contacts with new friends and roommates if you have them.
-This list should include your parents or guardians, siblings, relatives, and anyone you know and trust who lives locally.
+It’s a good idea to share your list of emergency contacts with a trusted friend, and your roommates, if you have them.
+This list should include your parents or guardians, and any responsible siblings.
+It can also include a people you know and trust who live locally and can help out if you have an emergency.

-Make sure you have both physical and digital copies (you may want to email it to yourself) to avoid losing it.
+Make sure you have both physical and digital copies (email the list to yourself) to avoid losing it.

 Check out our four ideas to help you conquer homesickness when studying abroad.